(CD) Introduction to Anthropology

 Repeatability: This course may be repeated for up to 6 credits.

 Special Topics in Sociology

 Exploration of topics of current importance in the field of social problems, social organization or the discipline of sociology.
 May be initiated by one or more faculty members or by students, in consultation with department chairperson.
 May be repeated a total of 15 credits under different topics.

 The substantive focus of this seminar is chosen by the instructor, and allows students to collaborate on a specific research project.
 The course will combine readings and lectures on the chosen topic with an application of relevant sociological theories and methods to produce an original piece of sociological research.

 Description: The Sociology internship is designed to give students a supervised pre-professional experience applying sociological knowledge and research methods in a community based organizational setting.
 Students will have the opportunity to identify projects and assess needs with the on-site supervisor, apply sociological skills of critical analysis and problem solving to organizational challenges, and develop their competencies navigating within a bureaucratic workplace setting.
 The internship experience will also assist students in identifying career paths, improving career skills, and developing a network of career professionals and mentors.

 This course analyzes the social aspects of human populations around the world with particular emphasis on the US population.
 This course deals with census data, fertility, morality, migration and the diversity of the U.S. population.

 This course reveals how sociologists understand urban development and the impact of urbanization on social life.
 Specific topics include the role of power in urban growth, cities as sites of inequality, the provision of public services, and social control in the urban context.
 Students will also examine contemporary urban social problems.

-(CD) Racial and Cultural Minorities
+(CD) Racial and Ethnic Minorities